-8 Contact Information
+10 Contact Information

-For more information including the application and template forms, consult our website at www.psc.nebraska.gov, under Telecom/NUSF > Telecommunications > Nebraska Broadband Bridge Program.
+For more information including the application and template forms, consult our website at https://psc.nebraska.gov/telecommunications/nebraska-broadband-bridge-program-nbbp.
 The Commission staff can be contacted via e-mail at psc.broadband@nebraska.gov.